humanexponent/interviews/full-stack/README.md

 *Calculate personality scores in the backend* given `quizTraits` that describe how to calculate them.
 Then, on the frontend, *display these scores on a new results page in a simple `trait:numericalScore` format.*

-For example - if a user answers 'Disagree' and 'Neither' to questions measuring Openness - he should see "Openness: 25%" on the result page.
+For example - if a user answers 'Disagree' (value: 0) and 'Neither' (value: 1) to questions measuring Openness - he should see "Openness: 25%" on the result page.
 Why 25%?
 The average of his answers (0 and 1) is 0.5 which is 25% out of the highest possible score, which is 2.

 Example data is available in `mockedData.js`, please use it as a mocked database.